-In India, 2% of the population has Intellectual Developmental Disability (IDD), that is one in every 50, a staggering 26 million people.
+In India, 2% of the population has Intellectual Disability (ID), that is one in every 50, a staggering 28 million people.

-Within disabilities, IDD is the most invisible, making them one of the most marginalized and excluded groups in Indian society.
+Within disabilities, ID is the most invisible, making them one of the most marginalized and excluded groups in Indian society.

 As the largest and oldest non-profit working in this space, we are committed to looking at each child with a belief in their potential to lead fuller and more inclusive lives.
 Our approach is holistic.
 We aim to integrate our students into mainstream society by providing them with healthcare, education and skill development.

 No matter how economically weak or profoundly challenged we welcome all students to our foundation.

 Over 75 years through our various interactions we have impacted over 1 lac lives, most of whom belong to the lower strata.